TChellali/tinydtls/README.md

-# Orange Live Objects specific implemanttation
+# Orange Live Objects specific implemantation

 This Arduino Board can support the Orange implementation on IOTEROP sdk , and it must be came with MKRENV sensors – temperature humidity, pressure and light control.